siennagreen-1-tech/ForecastedFits4You-A2/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project prototype is a digital weather-based outfit generator, designed to jelp users make quicker & more weather appropriate outfit choices.

 ## Technologies
 Project is created with: